 Sigil Magick Symbols are tools of ceremonial magic.
-They blend creativity, calligraphy, symbols and ritual.
+They blend creativity, calligraphy, symbols, and ritual.
 Learn how you can use these to enhance your spiritual practice.

 Many people are drawn to rituals because we are creatures of habit.
-It doesn’t matter to what belief system you ascribe.
-You can be an Atheist, Theist, Diest and still engage in practices associated with magic.
+It doesn’t matter what belief system you ascribe.
+You can be an Atheist, Theist, or Diest and still engage in practices associated with magic.
 The concept of magic permeates our lives—for instance, a rabbit’s foot on a key chain.
 If you take the time to study other traditions, you will find several similarities.

 Witchcraft’s practice has direct ties to older traditions that pre-date written history.
 Witches have much in common with the methods of ancient cultures.
 Witchcraft mirrors many of the techniques from ancient Shamanic cultures.
 Witches individualize their Craftwork much like the ancient traditions of the Crone.

 “Sigils are the means of guiding and uniting the partially free belief with an organic desire, its carriage and retention till its purpose served in the sub-conscious self and its means of reincarnation in the Ego.
 All thought can be expressed by the form in true relation.
 Sigils are monograms of thought, for the government of energy (all heraldry, crests, monograms, are Sigils and the Karmas they govern), relating to Karma; a mathematical means of symbolizing desire and giving it form that has the virtue of preventing any thought and association on that particular desire (at the magical time), escaping the detection of the Ego so that it does not restrain or attach such desire to its own transitory images, memories, and worries, but allows it free passage to the sub-consciousness.” ― Austin Osman, Spare, The Book of Pleasure (Self-Love): The Psychology of Ecstasy